n-jc/n-jc/autoDeployment.md

 - are manual
 - require synchronisation of many teams changes
 - are monolithic with many functional changes deployed together
-- do not use common artefacts deployed accross multiple environments
+- do not use artefact management
 - do not employ configuration as code to parameterise each environment
+- have no rollback strategy
+- **release** new functionality immediately to all users

 ##### Level 1